Skip to main content

 (b) Self-insuring employers providing compensation and benefits pursuant to section 4123.35 of the Revised Code.

-(4) An employer determined to be ineligible for participation in the DFSP based on the bureau's review of the employer's submitted application may appeal such determination to the adjudicating committee pursuant to section 4123.291 of the Revised Code.
+(5) An employer determined to be ineligible for participation in the SUPR program based on the bureau's review of the employer's submitted application may appeal such determination to the adjudicating committee pursuant to section 4123.291 of the Revised Code.

-(5) An employer that is found to be ineligible for participation in the DFSP may reapply for a subsequent program period.
+(6) An employer that is found to be ineligible for participation in the SUPR program may reapply once the reason for the rejection has been resolved.

-To implement a basic DFSP, an employer shall make annual application to the bureau by the application deadline and implement the program elements set forth in paragraphs (C)(1) to (C)(6) of this rule.
-The requirements and timeframes for completion of each element shall be determined by the superintendent.
+To implement a basic SUPR program, an employer shall make annual application to the bureau and implement the program elements set forth in paragraphs (C)(1) to (C)(6) of this rule.
+The requirements and timeframes for completion of each element shall be determined by the bureau.

-(c) Utilizing online accident-analysis reporting on the bureau's website.
+(b) Use online accident-analysis reporting on the bureau's website for lost time claims.

-(2) Policy - Employers are required to put in place a written DFSP policy.
+(2) Policy - Employers are required to put in place a drug-free workplace policy.

-(3) Employee education - The DFSP shall include annual education for all employees.
+(3) Employee education - The employer's SUPR program shall include annual education for all employees.

-(4) Supervisor skill-building training - The DFSP shall include annual training for all supervisors in support of enforcing the employer's written DFSP policy and procedures.
+(4) Supervisor skill-building training - The employer's SUPR program shall include annual training for all supervisors in support of enforcing the employer's drug-free workplace policy.

-(5) Drug and alcohol testing - The DFSP program shall include alcohol and other drug testing which conforms to the federal testing model promulgated by the United States department of health and human services.
-The employer shall implement and pay for testing required by DFSP participation but is not required to pay for re-testing requested by an employee and follow-up testing.
+(5) Drug and alcohol testing - The employer's SUPR program shall include alcohol and other drug testing which conforms to the federal testing model promulgated by the United States department of health and human services.
+The employer shall implement and pay for testing required by SUPR program participation but is not required to pay for re-testing requested by an employee and follow-up testing.
 Testing shall occur as specified by the bureau including, but not limited to the following:

 (a) Pre-employment and new-hire drug testing;